-The Prime Minister is too powerful to be elected by a handful of party members
+The PM is too powerful to be elected by a handful of party members

-As Conservative party members elect our Prime Minister later this month, they will be creating a new constitutional precedent.
+Conservative Party members will elect our Prime Minister later this month, and in doing so they will be creating a new constitutional precedent.
 Boris Johnson or Jeremy Hunt will become the first directly elected Prime Minister in the UK.
-But don’t start celebrating just yet.

 Yet most of the powers exercised by the Prime Minister are not defined in law and cannot be found in one place.
 Like our constitution, they evolved over time rather than being consciously created.